edchelstephens/how-git-works/README.md

     - Git replaces the content of your directory with the content that can be reached with the checked out commit

 3. Unreachable objects are garbage collected

+# Rebase

+-   Rebase is just simply changing the base pointed to by the referenced commit